NURSING 6204 - Co-Existing Addiction and Mental Health Disorders

-All students enrolled in a postgraduate coursework nursing program have access to the School of Nursing – Postgraduate Coursework Student Centre on MyUni.
+All students enrolled in an Adelaide Nursing School postgraduate coursework program have access to the School of Nursing – Postgraduate Coursework Student Centre on MyUni.
 If you would like the opportunity to network with other students, you can use the Communication features in the site.
 This site will also feature information about the latest news and events at the School of Nursing.

 UNIFIED is your one-stop shop for email, calendar, MyUni and Access Adelaide.
 It even allows you to search the Library.

 UNIFIED is available to all active students; with a single login you can access your student systems and personal information through a central website.
 Login with your Student ID ("a1234567") and Password.